 Ontario is a great place to start a business.
-For one thing, Ontario is Canada's richest market with a population of 13.5 million and the country's highest personal incomes.
+For one thing, Ontario is Canada's richest market, with a population of 14.5 million and the country's highest personal incomes.
 For another, the province makes it easy to find and access the information you need for Ontario business registration.

 Registering a Sole Proprietorship or Partnership in Ontario

 Step 2.
-Conduct a search or searches for your chosen business name (and/or similar names) to see if another business is using the name you've chosen.
+Conduct a search or searches for your chosen business name (and similar names)

-Business name registration is no guarantee of exclusivity.
-(Business name protection is provided by a trademark, not by name registration.)
-The Business Names Act doesn't prohibit the registration of identical names, so you could register a business name that another company is already using.
-If you do, or if you register a name that's confusingly similar, a lawsuit could result so it's a good idea to conduct a name search to see if anyone else is using the business name you want.
+A name registration does not protect your business name or guarantee exclusivity.
+For that, you need a trademark.
+The Business Names Act doesn't prohibit the registration of identical names, so you can register a business name used by another company.
+Keep in mind, if you do so—or if you register a name that's confusingly similar—you may end up in a lawsuit.
+So it's a good idea to investigate whether anyone else is using the name you want.
 There are several different ways to conduct a name search:

-Now that you've selected your business name and conducted a name search (if necessary), you're ready to go through the actual business registration procedure to register your sole proprietorship or partnership.
+Now that you've selected your business name and conducted a name search, you're ready to go through the actual business registration procedure to register your sole proprietorship or partnership.
 Continuing with the business registration steps, then: